bacula-web/bacula-web/website/docs/about/index.md

 ---
+slug: /about
-description: some informations about the Bacula-Web project
+description: some information about the Bacula-Web project
 ---

 # About the project